rolivieri/fabric-state-manager/README.md

 Untarring the above file results in the creation of a folder named `fabric-1.1.0`.
 You should now move the contents of the `fabric-1.1.0` folder into the following folder `${GOPATH}/src/github.com/hyperledger/fabric` (you may need to first create the `${GOPATH}/src/github.com/hyperledger/fabric` folder).

-**Note**: Unfortunately, at the time of writing, the GO languge does not have yet an official dependency manager tool.
+**Note**: Unfortunately, at the time of writing, the GO language does not have yet an official dependency manager tool.
 Initially, [dep](https://github.com/golang/dep) was slated to become this tool but that no longer seems to be the case.
 Due to the lack of such a tool, the need for downloading the Fabric v1.1.0 archive, untarring it, and copying the files to the corresponding folder.

 3) Finally, you'll also need to download the following assert library before proceeding with steps in the next section: